Chapter 10 : Grapevine

 She felt dizzy.
 She felt light headed.
 She needed to sit down.

 With a flop! she collapsed down onto the bench below her and as all the other Gryffindor students remained standing, Lily felt the world closing in around her and she heard a faint popping sound in her ears.
 Something was squeezing her chest and she tried to ignore her extreme claustrophobia as Gryffindor’s recent goal churned the crowd into a frenzy.

-But why did she care what James Potter did with his life?
-She was still an excellent Head Girl, a member of the Slug Club and recently, the companion of the handsome Ravenclaw Quidditch Captain.
-Without James Potter, she was excelling in everything.
+But why did she care what James did with his life?
+She was still an excellent Head Girl, a member of the Slug Club, and recently, the companion of the handsome Ravenclaw Quidditch captain.
+Without James, she was excelling in everything.
 She was perfect.